prtkgpt/questdb.io/docs/concept/indexes.md

 ---
 title: Indexes
 sidebar_label: Indexes
-description: How index works and when to use it.
+description:
+  Explanation on how indexes work as well as the pros and cons that you need to be aware of when using them.
 ---

 An index stores the row locations for each value of the target column in order